Cerosh/FrameworkDocumentation/index.md

     }
 }
 ```
+The test uses an object of the SearchPage page class and interacts with it through its methods.
 In this example, you see that after initializing the MainPage itself, the internal elements were initialized.

 ```markdown